Data-driven Sensor Placement for Predictive Applications: A Correlation-Assisted Attribution Framework (CAAF): Results

-With the established cluster representatives and the trained MLP model for predicting $v_{10}$, CAAF is successfully applied.
-The optimal 10-sensor configuration is shown in Figure~\ref{fig:PV_sensors}(b).
+With the established cluster representatives and the trained TCN model for predicting $v_{10}$, CAAF is successfully applied.
+The optimal five-sensor configuration is shown in Fig.~\ref{fig:PV_sensors}b.
 To illustrate the physical basis for this sensor selection pattern, we present contours of the two-point cross-correlation coefficient between $p_w$ and $v_{10}$, defined as

-where $(\cdot)'$ denotes fluctuations, $\langle\cdot\rangle$ is the time-averaging operator, and $\sigma$ represents the standard deviation.
-As shown in Figure~\ref{fig:PV_sensors}(b), the $v_{10}$-$p_w$ cross-correlation reveals a distinct high-correlation region downstream of the prediction origin, which is largely symmetric.
+where $(\cdot)'$ denotes fluctuations, $\langle \cdot \rangle$ represents averaging over temporal and homogeneous directions, $\sigma$ denotes the standard deviation, and $\Delta t_{lag}$ indicates the time lag applied to the wall pressure.
+As shown in Fig.~\ref{fig:PV_sensors}c, the zero-lagged $v_{10}$-$p_w$ cross-correlation reveals a distinct high-correlation region downstream of the prediction origin, which is largely symmetric about the $\Delta z^+=0$ axis.
 A secondary, slightly weaker high-correlation region appears upstream, centered around $\Delta x^+ \approx -25$ to $-50$.
 Similar spatial correlation structures have been reported in channel flows at $Re_\tau = 178$ and $578$ by Park and Choi \cite{park2020machine}, who also visualized a saliency map from a convolutional neural network trained to predict $v_{10}$ from $p_w$.
-Their results highlighted the same key regions of the pressure field contributing to the prediction, reinforcing the validity of the observed patterns.
+The CAAF sensor locations align closely with the cross-correlation contour at a time lag of $\Delta t_{lag}^+ \approx -4.3$ (Fig.~\ref{fig:PV_sensors}b), where the wall pressure precedes the velocity.
+Under this time lag, the high-correlation region shifts upstream of the prediction target.
+This alignment suggests that optimal sensing sites should be positioned upstream to account for the convective behavior of the flow.
+Furthermore, since the TCN leverages time-history information, providing sufficient look-ahead data is essential for accurate prediction.
+Prior literature on opposition control \cite{luhar2014opposition, lee2015opposition} has similarly observed enhanced wall-normal velocity control performance using time-delay or phase-shift techniques.
+Specifically, Lee \cite{lee2015opposition} reported improved control performance when sensors were placed at approximately $\Delta x^+ = -25$ , which validates the characteristic time lag observed in our results.
 The CAAF-identified sensors exhibited physically interpretable placement, aligning with these flow features and supporting their relevance for wall-normal velocity prediction, as indicated by the cross-correlation statistics and prior literature.